crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 * Come up with a human computation algorithm that solves some cool problem
 * Conduct a social science experiment with the crowd or analyze data from social media
-* Create tools that improve crowdsourcing platform for requesters or for workers
+* Create tools that improve crowdsourcing platforms for requesters or for workers
 * Develop a business idea that uses the crowd like in the companies that we've been profiling